Peachey-Schoorl/Gunk/christmas-greeting.md

 Speaking of which, did we ever tell about that time Gunk came into the house for Christmas?
 No!?

 Well...
-As a Christmas treat, here it is:
+As a Christmas treat, here it is: [_Gunk comes in for Christmas_](https://medium.com/peachey-schoorl/gunk-comes-in-for-christmas-b555c4a929fe)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mgCwGAeyF4M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 From all of us: **stay safe and have a healthy and  happy holidays!**